themanyone/FindAImage/README.md

 ## Photo Album Builder

-Once `llama-cpp-python` is set up and running, and configured with multimodal text & image, you can test captioning photos in the memes directory.
-This will create a server to host the photo album builder.
-The builder then creates a web page that will be the photo album.
+Once `llama-cpp-python` is set up and running, you can configure it to serve the above models.
+Or just keep using llama-server.

+Test captioning photos in the memes directory.
+This will launch a server to host the photo album builder.
+The builder then creates a web page that will be the photo album or media portfolio.

 `./album_create.py memes`